Ansible-Getting-Started/moov_module/README.md

 ## Next Steps:

-* define examples
+* define examples (we need more)
-* figure out focus areas for what we need to accomplish
-* assign working areas and begin development
+* John to work on documentation and start updating the parameters box
+* Jake to start working on initial commit and cleaning up the example module
+* Bianca reviewing and finalize the merge (webinar weeks)

 ## Tutorials We're Working With: